Clear Impact logo

 Community Grantees: Tobacco-funded grantees create yearly work plans with population level approaches aimed at reducing the toll of tobacco use and the impact of tobacco advertising and marketing on youth.

 Youth Groups: Our Voices Xposed (OVX) and Vermont Kids Against Tobacco (VKAT) are based on the Positive Youth Development framework that recognizes the individual strengths of Vermont youth and provides supports to prepare young leaders.
 Both these programs seek to empower youth around the state through focusing on the whole-person health impacts of commercial tobacco use and education on the industry's web of influence.
-This effort is in collaboration with the Agency of Education and the Vermont Cooperative for Practice Improvement & Innovation.
+This effort is in collaboration with the Agency of Education, Vermont Afterschool, Outright and other local and regional organizations.
 Together, youth work to educate their school peers, community members and local and state decision makers on the manipulative and deceptive marketing tactics tobacco and vape companies use to target youth.

 Local Decision Makers: Select boards, boards of trustees, town officers, and town planners have the authority to enact, incorporate or include best practices and implement policies.